Annapurna Base Camp Trek 7 Days

 WHAT’S INCLUDED

-• One highly experienced, helpful and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance.
+• One highly experienced and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance.

-• Dry fruits along the trek and tea/coffee break during the trek.
+• Fresh/Dry fruits along the trek and tea/coffee break during the trek.

 WHAT'S EXCLUDED

-• Anything related to International flight airfares such as Nepal entry visa fees, excess baggage charges, International flight tickets, and so on.
+• Anything related to International flight airfares such as Nepal entry visa fees, excess baggage charges, International flight tickets, etc.

-• Extra night accommodations due to changed in itinerary.
+• Extra night accommodations due to changes in itinerary.

-• Supporter / porter to carry your luagge during the trekking.
+• Supporter/porter to carry your luggage during the trekking upto 25 kg total.

-• Tips and gratuities for guides and porters.
+• Tips and gratitudes for guides and porters.

-• Additional costs, such as additional days due to delays caused by natural/uncontrollable phenomena such as bad weather, landslides, and change of plans(itinerary modifications) due to safety concerns, illness, and soon.
+• Additional costs include additional days due to delays caused by natural/uncontrollable phenomena such as bad weather, landslides, and change of plans(itinerary modifications) due to safety concerns, illness, and soon.

 • Lastly, all of the costs and expenses that aren’t listed in the “What’s Included?” section.